Higher-dimensional operators at finite-temperature affect gravitational-wave predictions: Phase transition thermodynamics

 Due to the non-analytic structure of the potential~\eqref{eq:VLO-soft rescaled reprise}, it is quite challenging to find an analytic expression for $\varphi_\text{min}$.
 However, as discussed in sec.~\ref{sec:soft vs softer}, we may estimate the potential for strong transitions by setting $\yD \to 0$, which yields the rescaled effective potential~\eqref{eq:soft-to-supersoft rescaled}.
 This potential is formally of the same shape as the softer-induced effective potential~\eqref{eq:softer-to-supersoft rescaled}, allowing us to derive an analytic estimate for the minimum at $\Tc$.
 To obtain the correct result, it is however important to remember that the potential~\eqref{eq:soft-to-supersoft rescaled} is defined using a normalization scale $\omega_q = g_\text{eff}^2$ that differs from the scale $\omega_q = g_3^2$ of the full soft potential~\eqref{eq:VLO-soft rescaled reprise}.
 This impacts the definition of $x$ and $y$ as well as the location of the minimum $\varphi_\text{min}$.
 Using the replacements~\eqref{eq:temporal enhancement} and $\varphi_\text{min} \to \varphi_\text{min}/\mathcal E^{\frac13}$ to account for the change in $\omega_q$, we find the minimum

 where $x = \lambda_3 / g_3^2$ is defined as usual.
 The quantity $\mathcal E = 3/2$ was already defined in~\eqref{eq:enhancement factor definition} and parametrizes the enhancement of the transition strength due to temporal gauge boson modes.
-When neglecting the impact of the sextic operator, one finds the limit
+The corresponding soft-enhanced critical $\yc$ is